Prometheus-X-association/edge-computing/kubernetes/design/README.md

 ### [rest-api](../src/rest-api)

+The rest-api contains the [FastAPI](https://fastapi.tiangolo.com/)-based server for hosting the RESTful interface of the Edge Computing BB for other partners to

+- initiate dynamically assembled jobs
+- acquire the status of the worker processes
+- obtain the result of the worker

+**[In Development]**

+Since the development of the BB follows a bottom-up development approach, thus the current focus is on the fundamental deployment features of the builder/worker concept.
+Thus, the high-level features of the BB's public interface will be implemented as the last step of the development process.

 ### [scheduler](../src/scheduler)

 The custom scheduler component is meant for advanced pod assigment to cluster nodes based on the